xlab-steampunk/ansible-pms-plugins/README.md

 # Ping my service Ansible plugins

 This repository contains source code for various Ansible plugins that demonstrate various ways of interacting with web APIs using Ansible.
+Also included is the mock service that we can use to test the modules.

+## Quickstart

+First, make sure you have Ansible 2.8.1 or newer installed.
+Next, start the mock server:

+    $ python3 server.py

+In another terminal, move to the `module` or `action` folder and run:

+    $ ansible-playbook play.yaml

+To test the connection plugin, move to the `connection` folder and run:

+    $ ansible-playbook -i inventory.yaml play.yaml

+## Mock server

 The `server.py` file contains a mock web service that the plugins can be tested against.
 We can start the server by running: